oushujun/EDTA/README.md

       --sensitive	[0|1]	Use RepeatModeler to identify remaining TEs (1) or not (0, default).
 				This step is very slow and MAY help to recover some TEs.
       --anno	[0|1]	Perform (1) or not perform (0, default) whole-genome TE annotation after TE library construction.
       --rmout	[File]	Provide your own homology-based TE annotation instead of using the EDTA library for masking.
 File is in RepeatMasker .out format.
-This file will be merged with the structural-based TE annotation. (-anno 1 required).
+This file will be merged with the structural-based TE annotation. (--anno 1 required).
 Default: use the EDTA library for annotation.
-      --evaluate	[0|1]	Evaluate (1) classification consistency of the TE annotation. (-anno 1 required).
+      --evaluate	[0|1]	Evaluate (1) classification consistency of the TE annotation. (--anno 1 required).
 Default: 0.
 				This step is slow and does not affect the annotation result.
       --exclude	[File]	Exclude bed format regions from TE annotation.
-Default: undef. (-anno 1 required).
+Default: undef. (--anno 1 required).
       --threads|-t	[int]	Number of theads to run this script (default: 4) --help|-h	Display this help info